PAUL MICHAEL DAVIS ARCHITECTS, PLLC

 Work Done as Project Manager at Belmont Freeman Architects

-This project is a renovation of a 1960s branch of The New York Public Library, which had a very limited budget of $80 per square foot.
+This project is a renovation of a 1960s branch of The New York Public Library, which had a very limited budget.

 Our design is based on a theme of “How Things Work,” in which kids are encouraged to learn about and engage with the systems and structure of the existing space.
 Accordingly, we removed a low acoustical ceiling to reveal the concrete frame above, and installed new exposed ductwork.
 We painted these systems different colors to highlight them for the kids.